illiam08/Ultimate-WLED-Scenes-Collection-Pre-configured-Brilliance-to-a-World-of-Vivid-Light-Scenes/README.md

 5. Finally, click on "Save", and you're done.

-## WLED-Effects
+## WLED-Scenes

-Here is a list of available WLED effects:
+Here is a list of available WLED Scenes: